 Awards Ceremony: Thu, 1 June 7:30-7:45 PM (EDT)

 Team Registration Form

 Frequently Asked Questions

-Elite military and government teams from each of the following nations have been invited to represent their country in the inaugural International Services Cup: US, UK, Canada, New Zealand, Australia, Denmark, France, the Netherlands, Norway, Germany, Belgium, Italy, Sweden, Spain.
+Elite military and government teams from each of the following Fourteen Eyes countries have been invited to represent their nation in the inaugural International Services Cup: Australia, Belgium, Canada, Denmark, France, Germany, Italy, Netherlands, New Zealand, Norway, Spain, Sweden, UK, US.

 This event is by invitation only and all teams have been confirmed.
 The entire event will be virtual, including opening reception, the competition itself, and closing ceremonies.

-Yes, SANS will hold a virtual welcome reception with Ed Skoudis and other special speakers before the tournament begins on ____day, from XX:XX — XX:XX EDT.
+Yes, SANS will hold a virtual welcome reception with Ed Skoudis and other special speakers before the tournament begins on Wednesday, 31 May from 4:15 - 4:30 PM EDT.

 The team size limit is five eligible players.